Codeinwp/otter-blocks/docs/blocks/first-block.md

 });
 ```

-You can check the `index` file of the block in the `src/block` and see that they follow this pattern.
+You can check the `index.js` files of blocks in `src/blocks/blocks/` and see that they follow this pattern.

 The `attributes.js` follow this tructure:
 ```javascript